developer-portal/content/tech/languages/c/gtk.md

 # Gtk+

-Gtk+ is a cross-plataform GUI toolkit created for the development of the GIMP project.
+Gtk+ is a cross-platform GUI toolkit created for the development of the GIMP project.
 Offering a complete set of widgets, Gtk+ is suitable for projects ranging from small one-off tools to complete applications suites.

 For C programming with Gtk+ you need to install the development version of the important GNOME libraries.
 Those contain the header files and additional linker information: